 For many years the only way to cruise the Great Lakes was to have your own boat or tag along aboard a Laker Freighter.
 Now you can cruise along the Great Lakes in comfort without unloading tons of iron ore at the end of your excursion.
 The many cruise lines will be sailing the Great Lakes in the summer of 2019 with a smorisgborg of region-wide itineraries.
 The popularity of river cruising in Europe has focused new attention on the inland freshwater sea of the Great Lakes.
 Travelers can select from travel that includes north shore of Lake Superior all through the Great Lakes and St. Lawrence Seaway and ending in the Canadian Maritimes or New England.

-Victory Cruise Line Establishes Itself
+Victory Cruise Line On the Great Lakes

 The Victory cruise line has two nearly identical 105-stateroom ships, Victory I and Victory II.
 They will begin the second season of sailing adventures along the highlighted larger ports of the Great Lakes.
 These two ships are considered ocean-going coastal vessels with a draft and waterline that makes them ideal craft for exploring destinations larger vessels cannot reach on the ports along the Great Lakes.